-Acorda Therapeutics ARIAD Pharmaceuticals Alnylam Pharmaceuticals BioMarin Pharmaceutical Cepheid Cubist Pharmaceuticals Dendreon Exelixis Halozyme Therapeutics
+Acorda Therapeutics Alexion Pharmaceuticals BioMarin Pharmaceutical Cepheid Jazz Pharmaceuticals Medivation Myriad Genetics Pharmacyclics

-Infinity Pharmaceuticals

-InterMune

-Ironwood Pharmaceuticals

-Isis Pharmaceuticals

-Medivation

-Myriad Genetics

-Pharmacyclics

-Regeneron Pharmaceuticals Rigel Pharmaceuticals Seattle Genetics Theravance United Therapeutics Vertex Pharmaceuticals The Compensation Committee noted that our executive officers' base salaries and total target annual cash compensation (base salary plus target bonus) were at or slightly below the competitive median, with the exception of those of Hervé Hoppenot, our CEO, who was hired in January 2014, and our Executive Vice President and Chief Commercial Officer, and that, in the aggregate, our executive officers' total target annual cash compensation was at the competitive median.
-The Committee further noted that 2013 total direct compensation opportunities for our executive officers, defined as total target annual cash plus the grant value of long term equity incentive awards, were in the aggregate generally near the competitive median.
-Given the progress of our business and as a result of the increase in our share price during 2013, which resulted in higher equity award values, the Committee determined to move our executive officers' target total direct compensation to levels that were between the competitive median and 75th percentile in the aggregate.
+Regeneron Pharmaceuticals Seattle Genetics United Therapeutics Vertex Pharmaceuticals In connection with its review of 2014 performance and to establish base salaries and other compensation for 2015, the Compensation Committee noted that our total revenues for the nine months ended September 30, 2014 approximated the peer group median, the number of our employees was somewhat above the peer group 25th percentile, and our market capitalization at year end 2014 was between the peer group median and 75th percentile.
+The Committee noted that our executive officers' 2014 base salaries and total target annual cash compensation (base salary plus target bonus) in the aggregate approximated the competitive median, and that the base salary and total target annual cash compensation of Hervé Hoppenot, our CEO, was less than the competitive median.
+The Committee further noted that the grant value of 2014 equity incentive awards was in the aggregate between the competitive median and 75th percentile, with the grant value of our CEO being somewhat less than the competitive median.
+For 2014, given the progress of our business and as a result of the increase in our share price during 2013, which resulted in higher equity award values, the Committee had determined to move our executive officers' target total direct compensation to levels that were between the competitive median and 75th percentile in the aggregate.